Dr Jo Twist OBE

 For those experiences to resonate, we must do what we can to get more voices shaping the games that are enjoyed across the world.
 Whether we’re highlighting uncompromising portrayals of living with psychosis in Ninja Theory’s BAFTA winning Hellblade: Senua’s Sacrifice or celebrating Special Effect’s life-changing adaptive controller, empowering more people to be included in the development and playing of games.

 In the coming months, Ukie will be doing much more to support this goal.
-But in the meantime, we encourage you to think about what you can do for industry diversity.
+But in the meantime, we encourage you to think about what you can do for industry diversity and women in games.

 We can’t make our community inclusive by ourselves.
 But by working together to create a positive, supportive and inclusive environment, we can build the ground on which the next wave of delightfully creative British games will be supported.